NYC DOT has launched an interactive map for a selection of agency projects.

 Hamilton Ave and 3rd Ave, between Smith St and 29th St is currently being redesigned by NYC DOT and the Department of Design and Construction as part of a capital reconstruction project.
 Construction is expected to begin in Fall 2019, reconstructing the south bound portion of the roadway to encompass additional pedestrian amenities and a protected two-way bike path.
 This project builds another segment of the Brooklyn Waterfront Greenway, moving closer to NYC DOT’s vision of a continuous greenway facility along Brooklyn’s western waterfront, connecting Greenpoint to Owl’s Head Park in Sunset Park.

-Hamilton Ave and 3rd Ave - presented to Brooklyn CB 7 in December 2014 (pdf)
+Hamilton Ave and 3rd Ave - presented to Brooklyn Community Board 7 in December 2014 (pdf)

 North Flatbush Streetscape